We’re looking forward to the contests at State Convention!

-Look forward to these contests at State Convention (4/11-4/12/2013)!
 Please see the COJCL Handbook 2006 (soon to be updated) for most contest details.
-Please also see the NATIONAL JCL site for contest details and more information.
-(These will open in new windows.)
+Please also see the NATIONAL JCL WHITE BOOKLET (2014) for contest details and more information.
+We default to the national rules for events, unless other COJCL-specific directions are provided in the COJCL Handbook or registration packet (which your sponsors would tell you).

-Pre-Convention Contests (due in December 2012) – Essay, T-shirt design, board game design, poetry, program cover design.
+Pre-Convention Contests (due in December 2012) – Essay, T-shirt design, board game design, poetry, program cover design, video.
 (Each school can enter only one submission per category.)

 Olympika: You can compete in up to four pool relay races OR various “track and field events” (e.g. throwing a toothpick “javelin”).